florabhat/sumabhat.github.io/_pages/about.md

 A second component of my research is to find ways  of enhancing user experience in human-AI interaction settings.
 These pursuits have led to innovative educational applications spanning STEM learning environments and medical education.

+Prior to coming to Princeton, I was an Assistant Professor in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign.
+I was also an affiliate faculty member in the departments of Computer Science, Educational Psychology, the National Center for Supercomputing Applications and the Center for Social and Behavioral Science, where I was engaged in interdisciplinary research.